 The House maintains operating leases for district office space, parking, and vehicles.
 The lease agreements are in accordance with House rules and regulations and agreed upon vendor terms and conditions.
 In accordance with the Members' Congressional Handbook, the House requires that leases entered into by Members for space be no longer than the elected term of the Member.
 Members and Officers also enter into leases to rent vehicles for official business purposes.
 A Member may lease a vehicle for a period that exceeds the current congressional term, but the Member remains personally responsible for the lease liability if service to the House concludes prior to lease termination.
 Operating lease payments are recorded as expenses.
-Future operating lease payments are not accrued as liabilities.
+Future operating lease payments are not accrued as liabilities, and fluctuate significantly each year alternating between three or fifteen month commitments due to two year election cycles.
 Members may lease office space in their districts through the U.S. General Services Administration or may directly lease space from the private sector.
 All lease commitments disclosed in this note are with non-federal vendors.